Barry Oakley on the sand bank off shore from Liverpool Sailing Club

 NB this is usually an "estuary" near London.

-stand looking around for landmarks to check out exactly where this exit/entry was by standing HIGH.
+I could then safely trundle down to sea in this stream, but also importantly, stand looking around for landmarks to check out exactly where this exit/entry was by standing HIGH.
 AKA "tippy toes" I then motored away 300 yrds returning to check i was still able to find the spot.

 THIS aspect of the craft I find indersponserasable as an adjunct to safety in these testing environments.
 Squatting inches off the water is no way to keep a look out.
 IMHO